k1selman/OpenGL_Python/README.md

 # OpenGL in Python
-Things I am doing using OpenGL in Python.
+Messing with OpenGL in Python.

 **Idea/goal:** Learn OpenGL properly through some (more or less exciting) exercises/small projects.

 ## Cube
 **Libraries used:** OpenGL for Python, pygame